animal-tree/Writing-stuff/Stuff2-Example_landing_page.md

 **Why your business?**

-Because it’s not even a business.
+It’s not even a business.
 Right now I just need support.

 Moreover, UnifiedML is really good.
 Really good, and can absolutely be used for evil since I’m releasing it open-source.
 I want to have a say in the role of a technology I put out in the world, a technology that can be used to build the very things described above — in their best light or their worst.